citadel-tech/Coinswap-Protocol-Specification/v1/2_messages.md

 This section describes the messages exchanged between the participants in the Coinswap protocol.
 Each message is defined by its type, purpose, and the data it contains.
 The messages are categorized based on the role of the participant sending or receiving them, such as `TakerHello`, `MakerHello`, `ReqGiveOffer`, and so on.

+## Serialization

+The messages are serialized in CBOR(Cbor Object Representation) format, a binary data serialization format that is both compact and efficient.
+The CBOR format is used to encode the message data in a structured and standardized way, allowing for easy parsing and decoding by the participants.

 ## TakerHello

 This is the first interaction between the taker and the maker.
 The taker sends a `TakerHello` handshake message to the maker to initiate the swap process.
 The message contains the protocol version range supported by the taker, allowing the maker to determine compatibility.